 You don’t have to just be planning a wedding to suffer adrenal fatigue.
-It can be stress at work, a big life event, or even a side effect of another illness.
+It can be stressful at work, a big life event, or even a side effect of another illness.
 Adrenal fatigue is so widespread, and it’s symptoms are all too familiar.
 Low energy, salt cravings, poor sleep, etc. We’re most likely all suffering from different levels of it or have in the past.
 So what do you even do?

 - Remove the stress of inflammation from inflammatory foods.
 For myself on an AIP template, that was ditching grains, dairy, nightshades, added sugar and taking a break from nuts and seeds.

 - Eliminate unnecessary stressors.
 Look for the low hanging fruit of high stress in your life and work to resolve it.
 Like, did I seriously need to be working like 5 jobs during my wedding planning?
 No. Think, Michelle.
 Chill.

-- Focus on prayer, meditation and mindfulness.
-Prayer and scripture really helps me put my situation into perspective, and calms me down.
+- Focus on prayer, meditation, and mindfulness.
+Prayer and scripture really help me put my situation into perspective and calms me down.
 I take a few minutes each day to let that perspective sink in and re-center myself.

 6. I worked on regulating my blood sugar.

 Before I even started addressing my adrenal health, I was aware that I had blood sugar issues from a blood test that I had gotten done back when I was in the middle of a flare.
 I was confused and scared about what it meant and wasn’t getting good answers from any of my doctors.
 Did I have to worry about diabetes?
 Was I insulin resistant?
-Doctors weren’t giving me the time of day, and I knew it was an issues.
+Doctors weren’t giving me the time of day, and I knew it was an issue.

 Blood sugar matters for everyone (especially those with Hashimoto’s) because it’s a huge stressor on your body and endocrine system.